kastiglione/kastiglione.github.io/_posts/2019-01-25-unified-lldb-print-command.md

 > The LLDB debugger has a new command alias, `v`, for the “frame variable” command to print variables in the current stack frame.
 Because it bypasses the expression evaluator, `v` can be a lot faster and should be preferred over `p` or `po`.

-Most lldb users are quite used to `po`, which means this addition, _and this advice_, is going to change people's workflow.
+Most lldb users are used to `po`, which means this addition, _and this advice_, is going to change people's workflow.
 Before printing, you now might ask and answer yourself "Do I need `vo` or `po`"?
 This is another case where lldb seems to be designed to expose, rather than abstract, the implementation details of a debugger.
 This isn't the right choice for the majority of debugger users.

 Fortunately, a Python `if` statement can give us a single unified print command that makes the right `vo` or `po` choice.
 At its essence, the logic is: